evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

 - [ ] Volume metadata
 ```

 As you complete the steps below, check off the boxes, and add any notes in comments.
-You can even ask other people on the team to weigh in in your comments, by using their username, e.g., [@joewiz](http://github.com/joewiz).
+You can even ask other people on the team to weigh in in your comments, by referencing their GitHub username, e.g., [@joewiz](http://github.com/joewiz).

 1. Prepare FRUS TEI file for review
     1. If the FRUS TEI file isn't already in SVN, copy the FRUS TEI file into your SVN working copy directory (`paho-trunk/db/cms/apps/tei-content/data/frus-volumes`)